Dancrof/prueba-soporte/README.md

 Faveo Helpdesk provides Businesses with an automated Helpdesk system to manage customer support.

 The word Faveo comes from Latin which means to be favourable.
 Which truly highlights vision and the scope as well as the functionality of the product that Faveo is.
-In today’s competitive startup scenario customer retention is one of the major challenges.
+In today's competitive startup scenario customer retention is one of the major challenges.
 Handling client query diligently is all the difference between retaining or losing a long lasting relationship.
 The company is driven with passion of providing tools for managing consumer queries for strategic insights and helping companies take those decisive decisions.

 Faveo has been integrated with multiple platforms and new features being added each month.